swiftlang/swift-evolution/proposals/testing/0025-tag-based-test-execution-filtering.md

 swift test --filter 'tag:`some tag with spaces`' # INVALID: This wouldn't match the symbol.
 ```

 Backticks are not part of the symbol name of a raw identifier, so this filter wouldn't match anything.
-I believe it's reasonable to suggest that if some filter the user provides is surrounded by backticks (i.e. more preciesly, it matches the regex ```/^`[^`]*`$/```), then we can be reasonably sure the user means a raw identifier, and we should supply an error message and strip them for the user:
+I believe it's reasonable to suggest that if some filter the user provides is surrounded by backticks (i.e. more precisely, it matches the regex ```/^`[^`]*`$/```), then we can be reasonably sure the user means a raw identifier, and we should supply an error message and strip them for the user:

 ```
 Backticks aren't a valid part of a Swift symbol.
 Replacing '`some tag with spaces`' with 'some tag with spaces'.